-The Committee's primary responsibility is to recommend to the Board, the remuneration of Directors (executive and non-executive) in all its forms, drawing from outside advice if necessary.
+The Committee's primary responsibility is to recommend to the Board, the remuneration of Directors (executive and non-executive).
+The Company adheres to the Group's human resource policies and procedures, which includes its performance appraisal system and compensation and benefits scheme.
 Nevertheless, the determination of remuneration packages of Directors is a matter for the Board as a whole and individuals are required to abstain from discussion of their own remuneration.